joelewis/readmelater/README.md

 ## Manifesto
 A good bookmark service should help me do two things:
-1. I've read something over the internet.
-I'm pretty sure I will need it at a later point of time, so I want a place to dump links that I don't want to forget.
+1. I've read something.
+I don't want to lose it.
-2. I've come across something interesting, but I don't have the time to read it entirely right now.
-I want to dump it somewhere and come back to it later when I find time.
+2. I've don't have the time to read something at the moment.
+I want to buffer it and come back to it later.

 While most bookmark services are good at #1, most suck at #2.
 A good bookmark service should help me complete my reading list than just being a dumb bucket.
 It should have three basic properties: